Best prices without any hidden costs

-Renting a campervan in New Zealand is a dream that has already come true for many.
+Renting an RV in New Zealand is a dream that has already come true for many.
 But the journey is long.
 New Zealand lies at the other end of the world, isolated in the Pacific Ocean.

 There is no direct flight from Europe.
 Europeans usually fly to Auckland on the North Island or Christchurch on the South Island via Australia or Asia.
 The entire flight often takes more than 30 hours.

 Europeans do not need a visa for tourism purposes for stays of less than 90 days in New Zealand.

 It should be noted that campgrounds can get quite crowded at times during the high season.
 RVs are also booked up quickly.
 Therefore, if you are traveling during the peak season in the New Zealand summer months or during the holiday season, you should book and rent your RV, caravan, campgrounds and accommodation in advance.

 However, spontaneous RV rental is quite possible in the low season.